Difference between Rent And Mortgage : Key Distinctions Unveiled

 • Financial Implications: Renting offers no potential for wealth accumulation, whereas owning a home allows you to build equity and potentially benefit from property value appreciation.

 • Flexibility: Renting provides flexibility, as you can easily move out at the end of your lease.
-Homeownership requires more commitment and may involve selling the property if you want to relocate.
+Homeownership requires a greater commitment and may involve selling the property if you wish to relocate.

 • Responsibility: Renting means the landlord is responsible for property repairs and maintenance, while homeownership requires you to handle these tasks or hire professionals.